keenanromain/AWS-SAA-C02-Study-Guide/README.md

 - The VPC Wizard is the automated tool for creating new VPCs.
 - You can have your VPC on dedicated hardware so that the network is exclusive at the physical level, but this option is extremely expensive.
 Fortunately, once a VPC is set to Dedicated hosting it can be changed back to default hosting via the AWS CLI, SDK or API.
 Existing hosts must be in a `stopped` state to do so.
 - Once you create a custom VPC, new subnets are not created by default.
 You must create them separately.
 The same is true for an internet gateway.
 If you want your VPC to have internet access, you need to also create the gateway so that the network can be publicly reached by the world.
+- Because of this, when you create an IGW it will initially be in an detached state.
+You will need to manually assign it to the VPC.
 - Once you create a custom VPC hiwever, the following are created by default:
   - a route table
   - a NACL